andresKertesz/Task-Manager-API/README.md

 # Task Manager API

-A Spring Boot REST API for managing tasks with a clean, layered architecture.
+A Spring Boot REST API for managing tasks with user authentication and authorization.

 ## Project Structure